 Patrons may come to the Main Library during posted hours.
 When you arrive, you will be greeted by staff to answer questions, review COVID-19 symptoms, and ensure capacity limits.
 While in the library, patrons and employees are to practice steps together to avoid the spread of the virus.
 Please follow all posted instructions and information from staff.
 The best way to prevent illness is to avoid being exposed to the virus.

 - All patrons ages 2 and older and staff are required to wear face coverings over nose and mouth at all times while inside the library.
 If you forget yours or need a new face covering, we have disposable and cloth options for you to use and keep.

-- Capacity limits at the Main Library.
+- Capacity limits.
 There may be a queue when you arrive, 6-feet apart.
 While infrequent, please be prepared to wait outside.

 - Limit browsing time to a maximum of one hour.
 Please find your materials efficiently and keep moving so others may enter the library.

 - Materials are quarantined before we check them in, so they will not show up as “returned” on your account right away.
 But don’t worry, no overdue fines are being assessed during this time.